 For an example of the powerful effects of topical moisturization, I always refer back to a study done on stretch marks in pregnant women.
 It showed that women who applied lotion to their stomachs several times a day (any kind of lotion, no specific magic ingredient) had fewer stretch marks than those who rarely moisturized.
 When the skin is hydrated topically, it keeps the skin’s structure intact.
 This, in turn, keeps it supple so there is less wear and tear.
-The bottom line–moisturizing definitely works.
+The bottom line is, moisturizing definitely works.
 With regards to the eye area, since this skin is constantly moving from smiling, squinting and rubbing, an eye cream definitely prevents collagen and elasticity breakdown.
 The result is fewer premature lines and wrinkles.

 There have been many breakthroughs in the science of moisture retention.
 When choosing an eye cream, it’s important to use one that is well-formulated and doesn’t use petrolatum or mineral oil.
 Instead, choose eye creams that use good emollients and barrier-repairing oils like sunflower or jojoba oils.
 These natural oils are much better for repairing the skin and preventing trans-epidermal water loss.
 This keeps the skin moist and supple—the way it should be to prevent visible aging.
-I recommend that my clients use Total Eye Repair Cream and/or Vitamin C Eye Brightener.
+Recommended eye creams: Total Eye Repair Cream and/or Vitamin C Eye Brightener.
 They offer other benefits in addition to hydration and are both very powerful formulas.

 Note: Eye creams do not have to be heavy and greasy to work.
 In fact, if an eye cream is too greasy, it can migrate into the eyes and cause under eye puffiness.
 This then unnecessarily stretches out the skin, causing a weakening in elasticity.
 Not good at all!

 Need expert advice from a licensed esthetician?
 Schedule a virtual consultation to get customized advice in person, over the phone or online via Skype or FaceTime.